eclipsefp/eclipsefp.github.com/install.md

 If it's the first time that you use Eclipse or install plug-ins, follow this set of instructions:
 <ul>
 <li>Go to the <a href="http://eclipse.org/downloads/">Eclipse download page</a> and get any of the Eclipse bundles.
-With each of them you will get a different initial set of language support, but EclipseFP is compatible with any of them.
+With each of them you will get a different initial set of language support, but EclipseFP is compatible only with those with Java support (Eclipse for Java developers, Eclipse for Java EE developers or Eclipse Classic).
 I recommend you reading some <a href="http://www.eclipse.org/resources/?sort=date&category=Tutorial">Eclipse tutorial</a> and learning about other plug-ins such as <a href="http://eclipse.org/egit/">EGit</a> and <a href="http://www.eclipse.org/mylyn/">Mylyn</a>.</li>
 <li>Uncompress the archive you just downloaded.
 A <code>eclipse</code> folder will be created.</li>
 <li>Inside this folder, you will find an executable called <code>eclipse</code>.
 Double-click it to start the Eclipse environment (yes, "installing Eclipse" means uncompressing it somewhere, even on a portable drive).</li>
 <li>The first time you execute Eclipse, you will be asked about a workspace.
 A <i>workspace</i> is just the folder where your preferences and configurations are stored (you can have different sets of preferences using different workspaces), and where your projects will be created by default.
 For trying, you can just use the default choice (usually <code>&lt;your user folder&gt;/workspace</code>).</li>